veo-labs/openveo-manage/docs/developers/compilation.md

 OpenVeo does not automatically compile SASS and JavaScript files for his plugins.
 Thus OpenVeo Manage compiles his own SASS and JavaScript files.

-# Compiling SASS files
+# Compiling for development

-You can compile the back end SASS files using the following command:
+You can compile the plugin for development using:

-    npm run build:scss
+    npm run build:development

-Or you can watch SASS files changes using the following command:
+You compile automatically the plugin when a file has changed using:

     npm run watch

-# Compiling the plugin
+# Compiling for production

-You can compile the plugin using:
+You can compile the plugin for production using:

     npm run build

+You'll find compiled CSS files in **assets/be/css** and compiled JavaScript files in **assets/be/js**.